RGLab/ImmuneSpaceR/README.md

 ImmuneSpaceR
 ============

+## Instalation

+The package requires a new version of `Rlabkey` available [here](https://github.com/RGLab/Rlabkey).

+The package can be downloaded here and installed like any other R packages or installed directly from github using devtools.

+    library(devtools)
+    install_github("RGLab/Rlabkey")
+    install_github("RGLab/ImmuneSpaceR")

 A thin wrapper around Rlabkey to access the ImmuneSpace database from R

 This package simplifies access to the HIPC ImmuneSpace database, for R programmers.